Generalized Newton Complementary Duals of Monomial Ideals: Resolutions of duals of stable ideals of degree 2

-of them contribute $2$-cells in the induction process in the proof for Theorem \ref{compatible-stable}.
+of them contribute $2$-cells in the induction process in the proof for \Cref{compatible-stable}.
 There are

 of them only contribute $1$-cells.
 The remaining initial point of course only contributes the point itself.
-Combining the proof for Proposition \ref{shifted-stable-linear-quot} and \cite[Corollary 8.2.2]{HH}, we know the Betti numbers of $\widehat{I}^{[\bda]}$ satisfies the formula:
+Combining the proof for \Cref{shifted-stable-linear-quot} and \cite[Corollary 8.2.2]{HH}, we know the Betti numbers of $\widehat{I}^{[\bda]}$ satisfies the formula:

-Of course, these formulae can be computed directly with ease from the graph or by our induction proof for Proposition \ref{shifted-stable-linear-quot}. \end{Remark}
+Of course, these formulae can be computed directly with ease from the graph or by our induction proof for \Cref{shifted-stable-linear-quot}. \end{Remark}

 \begin{acknowledgement*} The authors thank Alberto Corso for sharing his experiments which inspires this work.
 The authors thank Claudia Polini and Sonja Mapes for useful discussions and careful readings of the manuscript.
+They also want to express heartfelt thanks to the reviewer for the suggestions that greatly improved this paper.
 The third author is partially supported by the ``Fundamental Research Funds for the Central Universities''. \end{acknowledgement*}

 \begin{bibdiv} \begin{biblist}

 \bib{AHH}{article}{ author={Aramova, Annetta}, author={Herzog, J{\"u}rgen}, author={Hibi, Takayuki}, title={Squarefree lexsegment ideals}, date={1998}, ISSN={0025-5874}, journal={Math.
 Z.}, volume={228}, pages={353\ndash 378}, review={\MR{1630500 (99h:13013)}}, }